Dharug language: First European records

-Loss of language
+Extinction of language

 The Indigenous population of Sydney gradually started using English more in everyday usage, as well as New South Wales Pidgin.
 This, combined with social upheaval, meant that the local Dharug language started to fade from use in the late nineteenth/early twentieth century.
 A wordlist of the local Sydney language was published by William Ridley in 1875, and he noted that, at that time, very few fluent speakers were left.

 Revival

-The Dharug language had largely been lost, mainly due to the historical effects of colonisation on the speakers.
+The Dharug language had largely been lost as an extinct language, mainly due to the historical effects of colonisation on the speakers.
 Some vocabulary had been retained by some Dharug people, but only very little grammar and phonology.
-For many years non-Aboriginal academics collected resources for Aboriginal languages to preserve them, and more recently, Aboriginal people have been getting involved in the process, and designing tools to reclaim the languages.
-During the 1990s and the new millennium, some descendants of the Dharug clans in Western Sydney have been making considerable efforts to revive Dharug as a spoken language.
+For many years non-Aboriginal academics collected resources for Aboriginal languages to preserve them, and more recently, Aboriginal people have been getting involved in the process, and in designing tools to reclaim the language.
+During the 1990s and 2000s, some descendants of the Dharug clans in Western Sydney made considerable efforts to revive Dharug as a spoken language.
 In the 21st century, some modern Dharug speakers have given speeches in a reconstructed form of the Dharug language, and younger members of the community visit schools and give demonstrations of spoken Dharug.

+In 2005 a Macquarie University master's thesis by Jeremy Steele, "The Aboriginal Language of Sydney", provided an analysis of the grammar in a partial reconstruction of the language.
+The notebooks of William Dawes were the main source, together with word lists compiled by First Fleeters David Collins, John Hunter, Philip Gidley King (in Hunter), Daniel Southwell, Watkin Tench, David Blackburn, a notebook called "Anon" (or "Notebook c"), Henry Fulton, and later contributors such as Daniel Paine, James Bowman, and others.
+Dawes was particularly helpful in establishing how verbs operated: past and future tenses were indicated by suffixes or endings, often with further pronoun suffixes attached, revealing who (I, you, they, etc.) was responsible for the actions concerned.

 A recreated version of the language is spoken at welcome ceremonies conducted by the Dharug people.

 As of 2005, some children at Chifley College's Dunheved campus in Sydney had started learning the reconstructed Dharug language, and parts of the language have been taught at the Sydney Festival.

-In December 2020 Olivia Fox sang a version of Australia's national anthem in Dharug at Tri Nations Test match between Australia and Argentina.
+In December 2020, Olivia Fox sang a version of Australia's national anthem in Dharug at the Tri Nations Test match between Australia and Argentina.